 The St Simons Island Lighthouse in southern Georgia is wonderful for a family visit.
 There are no height restrictions for climbing the tower, the view from the top is awesome, looking out over Jekyll Island and beyond.
 As a reward for the kids who make the climb, there’s a waterpark and playground next door.
 We loved our time here at the museum and doing the climb.
 It’s a must-see if you’re touring the Golden Isles of Georgia!

 Tip: the King and Prince Resort is close by and is a great family travel hotel.
 It’s directly on the beach and caters to families without question.
 Really, an A+ place!

 Tip 2: St Simons Island is a great place for biking, as it’s very flat.
 We rented bikes from Ocean Motion Surf Co to see the island, and the lighthouse is really close to where you get your bikes, so plan on doing that.

 As you can see, we love visiting the lighthouses in the USA and seeing how different they all are.
-We’ll be adding to our grand catalog of lighthouses after our upcoming California/Oregon road trip.
+We’ll be adding to our grand catalog of lighthouses as we continue to explore the country.
+At the top of our bucket list is Acadia National Park, more lighthouses of the Great Lakes, and a whole lot of New England.
 We can’t wait to share our newest stories and adventures!!

 And here’s something lovely to pin if you feel so inclined…